Chairlift: Rope

 The rope is the defining characteristic of an elevated passenger ropeway.
 The rope stretches and contracts as the tension exerted upon it increases and decreases, and it bends and flexes as it passes over sheaves and around the bullwheels.
 The fibre core contains a lubricant which protects the rope from corrosion and also allows for smooth flexing operation.
 The rope must be regularly lubricated to ensure safe operation and long life.

 Various techniques are used for constructing the rope.
 Dozens of wires are wound into a strand.
 Several strands are wound around a textile core, their twist oriented in the same or opposite direction as the individual wires; this is referred to as Lang lay and regular lay respectively.

 Rope is constructed in a linear fashion, and must be spliced together before carriers are affixed.
 Splicing involves unwinding long sections of either end of the rope, and then winding each strand from opposing ends around the core.
 Sections of rope must be removed, as the strands overlap during the splicing process.

 Terminals and towers

 Every lift involves at least two terminals and may also have intermediate supporting towers.
 A bullwheel in each terminal redirects the rope, while sheaves (pulley assemblies) on the towers support the rope well above the ground.
-The number of towers is engineered based on the length and strength of the rope, worst case environmental conditions, and the type of terrain traversed.
+The number of towers is engineered based on the length and strength of the rope, worst-case environmental conditions, and the type of terrain traversed.
 The bullwheel with the prime mover is called the drive bullwheel; the other is the return bullwheel.
-Chairlifts are usually electrically powered, often with Diesel or gasoline engine backup, and sometimes a hand crank tertiary backup.
+Chairlifts are usually electrically powered, often with a Diesel or gasoline engine backup, and sometimes a hand crank tertiary backup.
 Drive terminals can be located either at the top or the bottom of an installation; though the top-drive configuration is more efficient, practicalities of electric service might dictate bottom-drive.